MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 #### Log aggregation technologies

-**Which log aggregation technology is used to collect logs and metrics from Azure resources?**

 Log aggregation technologies, such as [Azure Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) or [Splunk](/azure/azure-monitor/partners#splunk), should be used to collate logs and metrics across all application components for later evaluation.
 Resources may include [Azure IaaS](https://azure.microsoft.com/overview/what-is-azure/iaas/) and [PaaS](https://azure.microsoft.com/free/cloud-services/) services, and third-party appliances such as firewalls or anti-malware solutions used in the application.
 For instance, if [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) is used, the **Diagnostic Settings** should be configured to push logs and metrics to the data sink.
 Understanding usage helps with right-sizing of the workload, but extra costs for logging should be accepted and included in the cost model.

 All application resources should be configured to route diagnostic logs and metrics to the chosen log aggregation technology.
 Use [Azure Policy](/azure/governance/policy/overview) to ensure the consistent use of diagnostic settings across the application and to enforce the configuration you want for each Azure service.

 #### Logs for internal dependencies

-**Are logs and metrics available for critical internal dependencies?**

 To build a robust application health model, it's vital to have visibility into the operational state of critical internal dependencies, such as a shared [Network Virtual Appliance (NVA)](/azure/architecture/reference-architectures/dmz/nva-ha?tabs=cli) or [ExpressRoute](/azure/architecture/reference-architectures/hybrid-networking/expressroute) connection.

 #### Black-box monitoring

-**Is black-box monitoring used to measure platform services and the resulting customer experience?**

 *Black-box monitoring* tests externally visible application behavior without knowledge of the internals of the system.
 This type of monitoring is a common approach to measuring customer-centric SLIs, SLOs, and SLAs.